jonathanbgardner/temperature-monitoring-system/README.md

 # Environment Monitoring System
 CS 4287 Cloud Computing Final Project

-A temperature monitoring system consisting of embedded systems and cloud-based components.
+An environment monitoring system consisting of embedded systems and cloud-based components.

 This repository contains a .csv file, DB.csv, which contains some of the initial temperature data from our environment monitoring system. mapreduce.py runs a MapReduce operation on this data.
 You can run it with:
 ```python3 mapreduce.py```